 Not every leaf is for eating or healing (or smoking, as in the case of pot), as we certainly would not want to eat poison ivy!

-Our bodies are to be treated like the temples of the living God.
+Our bodies are to be treated like a temple of the living God.
 Although we many times think of a building as being a temple, in God's eyes (especially if we have his Holy Spirit) WE are his temple.
 The New Covenant, confirmed by Jesus in the New Testament, is an agreement between a human and God where the person promises to live God's way.
 He looks into the temple as it were (into our character that is inside of us), and welcomes any who, by their thoughts and what they do, keep themselves separate and clean from the ways of the world and Satan the devil, the god of this world (Ephesians 2:1 - 2, 1Corinthians 3:17).

 Paul's second letter to the Corinthians states that those who have God's spirit must treat the physical body it currently resides in as a temple.
 As such, we are to separate ourselves from everything that is unclean and not good for us (both physically and spiritually) so that God our Father can receive us.

 The conscience is the key.
 Here we have in the Bible what the whole duty of man is to the One God who will judge even the hidden things, good or bad, done by all humanity.
 In addition, there is much scientific and medical evidence concerning the negative short and long-term effects to the human body of smoking pot (weed).